SteeltoeOSS/Samples/README.md

 # Branches

-All new development is done on the latest branch.
-Samples for the stable version of Steeltoe can be found on the main branch.
+All new development is done on the main branch.
+Samples for released Steeltoe versions can be found in their respective branches.
+For example, branch "3.x" contains samples for the latest Steeltoe 3.x release.

 # Documentation